opensearch-project/documentation-website/_api-reference/search.md

 fields | Array | The fields to search for in the request.
 Specify a format to return results in a certain format, such as date and time. explain | String | Whether to return details about how OpenSearch computed the document's score.
 Default is false. from | Integer | The starting index to search from.
-Default is 0. indices_boost | Array of objects | Scores used to boost specified indices' scores.
+Default is 0. indices_boost | Array of objects | Values used to boost the score of specified indexes.
 Specify in the format of &lt;index&gt; : &lt;boost-multiplier&gt;
 min_score | Integer | Specify a score threshold to return only documents above the threshold. query | Object | The [DSL query]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/index) to use in the request. seq_no_primary_term | Boolean | Whether to return sequence number and primary term of the last operation of each document hit.